Python-SIP/sip/docs/directives.rst

 handler is specified for a virtual C++ function then ``PyErr_Print()`` is called.

+``gil_use`` specifies whether or not the module uses the GIL.
+It is ignored unless the ABI used is v14 or later.
+The default value is ``"Used"``.

 ``keyword_arguments`` specifies the default level of support for Python keyword arguments.
 See the :fanno:`KeywordArgs` annotation for an explaination of the possible values and their effect.

 ``language`` specifies the implementation language of the library being wrapped.
 Its value is either ``"C++"`` (the default) or ``"C"``.

+``multi_interpreter_support`` specifies the module's support for multiple interpreters.  ``"NotSupported"`` means that the module does not support being imported by subinterpreters. ``"Supported"`` means that the module supports being imported by subinterpreters but only when each subinterpreter shares the main interpreter's GIL.  ``"PerInterpreterGILSupported"`` means that the module supports being imported by subinterpreters, even when each subinterpreter has its own GIL.
+It is ignored unless the ABI used is v14 or later.
+The default value is ``"NotSupported"``.

 ``py_ssize_t_clean`` specifies that the generated code should include ``#define PY_SSIZE_T_CLEAN`` before any ``#include <Python.h>``.